osuarezmunist/msan622/final-project/README.md

 ![IMAGE] (SmallMult.png)

-#### HeatMap ####
+#### HeatMap of Correlations ####
 Once a few bad variables, have been dropped, I find this heatmap to be extremely useful.
 It allows for a quick selection of the first groupings of variables for analysis.
+I mapped the strength of the correlations between paris of variables to a divergent 2-color palatte.
 In the plot below, you can quickly see the variables that are good candidates to group for further analysis.

-LIE FACTOR: This is a major concern when looking at a dynamic set of variables because the scales can change dramatically depending on the set of variables.
-In the plot below, Q12 has a 7-point that extends the x-axis.

-DATA DENSITY: Small multiples are quite dense to begin with, even when the response scale varies slighlty.

-DATA TO INK RATIO: Again, small multiples have very good DIR, but require a lot of mental processing.
-While the axis labels are repeated, the alternatives would increase eye-ball travel exponentially.
-I tried including the question prompts for each sub-plot, but this turn the small into large multiples.
+In this exploration, I was interested in examining visual representations of many types of statistics to make the analysis of a data set more efficient.
+I find this plot to be very effective at presenting the top-levle view of the potential associations between variables.
+It tells me where to start.

+LIE FACTOR: As correlations range from -1 to 1, this result in a sufficiently precise mapping of the statistic.
+The eye is drwan towards the more saturated tiles, as is desired.

+DATA DENSITY: Taking into account that each correlation is a summary of 2N data points, the data density is very good.
+While the size of the tiles can be reduced to just large enough for the human eye to distinguish differences in shading between adjacent cells, I tried to use as much screen space as available to facilitate the identification of the pairs of interest.

+DATA TO INK RATIO: The biggest waste, of course, is the redundancy of the matrix due to the diagonal symmetry.
+I tried graying out the top-left or bottom-right halfs, but that gave readers the impression that something was wrong or missing.
+Also, people may vary in their choice of which halt to use.
+So, it seems to be the standard to ink on both sides of the diagonal.

 ![IMAGE] (HeatMap.png)